Woman charged after ambulance joyride - NewsBreak

 Woman charged after ambulance joyride

-MISSION, Texas (ValleyCentral) — A Mission woman accused of stealing an EMS ambulance Friday was identified.VIDEO: Woman accused of stealing ambulance
+MISSION, Texas (ValleyCentral) — A Mission woman accused of stealing an EMS ambulance Friday was identified.Troup County Sheriff’s Office: 19 arrested in multi-agency operation targeting sex trafficking

 At about 12:04 p.m.
 Friday, Mission Police received a 911 call from the Mission Hospital security officer after being assaulted during the theft of a vehicle.